Choosing a Putter?

 Choosing a putter that fits your game is the most overlooked, but most

-crucial thing you can do to lower your score.
+vital thing you can do to lower your score.
 It's crucial to get it right.
-The

 following tips make it easier to select the right club for you and save the